claudialorusso/PugliaSostenibileGUI/README.md

 **Puglia Sostenibile** is easy as a pie!

-And to provide a better experience, it comes with an intelligible yet pleasant graphic user interface.
+And to provide a better experience, it comes with an intelligible yet pleasant graphical user interface.

 You can either choose to download the executable <a href="https://github.com/claudialorusso/PugliaSostenibileGUI/raw/master/PugliaSostenibile.exe">PugliaSostenibile.exe</a> or charge it via command line.